christopheradams/elixir_style_guide/README.md

   <sup>[[link](#annotations)]</sup>

 * <a name="annotation-keyword"></a>
-  The annotation keyword is followed by a colon and a space, then a note describing the problem.
+  The annotation keyword is uppercase, and is followed by a colon and a space, then a note describing the problem.
   <sup>[[link](#annotation-keyword)]</sup>

 * <a name="exceptions-to-annotations"></a>